hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 ### Change includeRecipient type

-If you want the recipient to know you sent the message you can change your includeRecepient settings.
+If you want the recipient to know you sent the message, you can change your includeRecepient settings.

 ```
 settings includeRecipient true